DianaBaghdasaryan1997/Blockchain_testing/hardhat-tutorial/README.md

 npx hardhat run scripts/deploy.js --network yourDeploymentNetwork
 ```

 I deployed a smart contract to the Sepolia testnet using Infura for Ethereum node communication.
 To achieve this, I created a MetaMask account, registered for an Infura account, and obtained the necessary private keys for the deployment.
-Before deploying on Sopel, I sent some Sepolia ether to the address that performed the deployment.
+Before deploying on Sepolia, I sent some Sepolia ether to the address that performed the deployment.
 Testnet ether for Sepolia can be obtained from a faucet, a service that distributes testing-ETH for free.
 I use Infura Sepolia Faucet.